 Extensive areas of moorland are managed specifically for grouse shooting.
 Management can include predator control and annual heather burning to help maintain the heather moorland and red grouse populations.
-In recent years, moorland estates in Bowland have been working with the AONB Partnership and other conservation partners to help restore important blanket bog habitats across the fells.

 Much of Bowland's upland core also provides water for thousands of homes and businesses in Lancashire and the North West of England.
 The water utility company, United Utilities owns and manages significant landholdings within the AONB as water catchment land.
+In recent decades, they and other moorland estates have been working with the AONB Partnership and other conservation partners to help restore and manage important blanket bog and other moorland habitats across the Bowland Fells.